gladly/sidekick-ios-sdk/README.md

 API documentation can be found at [https://developer.gladly.com/ios-sdk/](https://developer.gladly.com/ios-sdk/)

 ## Example application
-A example application can be found [here](https://github.com/gladly/sidekick-ios-sdk/tree/master/Example) to get an idea how to work with the SDK.
-To run the example application:
+To get an idea of how to work with the SDK an example application can be found [here](https://github.com/gladly/sidekick-ios-sdk/tree/master/Example).
 1. Clone this repository.
 1. Open the Example project in Xcode.
 1. Drag in the latest release of the SDK as a dependency.